kubos/kubos/docs/sdk-upgrading.md

         ==> default: `vagrant box update` to update.
         ...

-To manually check if your box is up to date you can run:
+To manually check if your box is up-to-date you can run:

         $ vagrant box outdated